19 Types of Moths in Texas

 It’s important to be cautious when handling any Buck Moth caterpillars you may encounter and to seek medical attention if you experience any adverse reactions.

-Despite this potential danger, the Buck Moth is still a fascinating and one of the most important types of moths in Texas.
+Despite this potential danger, the Buck Moth is still fascinating and one of the most important moths in Texas.

 14. Ash-tip Borer Moth

-Ash-tip Borer Moth (Papaipema furcata) is a unique species found in various parts of Texas, particularly in oak and ash woodlands.
+The ash-tip Borer Moth (Papaipema furcata) is a unique species in various parts of Texas, particularly in oak and ash woodlands.

 They are characterized by their dark brown or black wings with a narrow white or pale yellow stripe that runs across their wingspan.